-Your assignment will often indicate which types of resources you should use, to support your work.
-Whether you search the web, or look for information through the library, you should be familiar with the various types of resources available to you, and the benefits of using them.
+Your assignment will often indicate which types of resources you should use to support your work.
+Whether you search the web, or look for information through the library, it will help you to become familiar with the various types of resources available to you, and the benefits of using them.

 Information comes in many different formats.
-Some types of resources are formal, while others are informal.
-Understanding the various types of content available to you, will make it easier to plan your research.
+Some types of resources are academic, while others are popular and informal.
+Understanding the various types of content available to you will make it easier to plan your research.
 Click below to learn more about the various types of information sources.

-From an information perspective, print and ebooks are similar.
+From an information perspective, print and ebooks are the same.
 The main difference between them is access.
-Print books are physical items, whereas ebooks are digital files, that can be accessed from a variety of devices.
+Print books are physical items, whereas ebooks are digital files that can be accessed from a variety of devices.

 Why use books/ebooks?
 Books provide overviews, background, history and introductions as well as in-depth examinations of topics.
 They are useful when you are looking for in-depth information on a topic, or background overview of a subject area.